Pros and Cons of Investing in Bitcoin Cash, Will It Be a Millionaire Maker?

 With the increase of the overall scalability of Bitcoin Cash, validation times and fees of the transactions decrease.

-In comparison, the average transaction fee for Bitcoin is 0.00006 BTC or $2.37, also according to BitInfoCharts.
+In comparison, the average transaction fee for Bitcoin is $1.79, also according to BitInfoCharts.

 ✅ Bitcoin Cash Is Highly Popular